Mobile Game Development Cost in 2026: The Real Pricing Guide

 The total cost of developing a typical game app can be as low as $20,000 or as high as $80,000.

-At TekRevol, our recent project data shows that while core development costs have stabilized, the investment in Post-Launch LiveOps (updates and seasonal content) has become a larger percentage of the total budget to ensure long-term player retention.
+At TekRevol, our experience with titles like Ether Legends shows that while core development costs have stabilized, the investment in Post-Launch LiveOps (updates and seasonal content) has become a larger percentage of the total budget to ensure long-term player retention.

 Saying that, we can still give you an estimate for your mobile game idea.
 All you have to do is give the cheeky little button below a push to calculate your mobile game app development cost.